Sport Nation Review

-Conversely, Sport Nation is well suited to high stakes bettors who won’t even blink at a £50 minimum withdrawal but will appreciate the fact that there is no upper limit.
+Conversely, Sport Nation is well suited to high stakes bettors who won’t even blink at a £25 minimum withdrawal (for Paypal) but will appreciate the fact that there is no upper limit.
 This, coupled with a high winnings cap, is good news indeed.

 There is a £20k maximum deposit limit per transaction but if you have more than that to play with you can make more than one transaction.

 The team say they will process all transactions within 48 hours (working days only) so if your request is at the back end of that timeframe you could be waiting a while for your money.
-They also allow withdrawal reversals up until the processing stage has begun which can be tricky for those of us with shaky self-control.
 The status of your withdrawal will be clearly shown in your account so you will know what stage you are at.

 Winning Potential & Bet Limitations

 Minimum bet is £0.05 although it may be higher for certain bets, and maximum stake depends on the payout maximum.
 The max bet button will let you know what this is without needing to commit.

 At Sport Nation the specific maximum payouts by sport are very high, especially for a newer brand.
 Overachieving seems to be a common theme here.